-- Cross at the crosswalk - Never cross the street running in between parked cars - · Look both ways, left and right, before crossing the street
+- Cross at the crosswalk with the walk signal if it is present - Never cross the street running in between parked cars - Look both ways, left and right, before crossing the street

 Define pedestrian as "someone who walks."
 Tell participants that each year about 5,000 pedestrians are killed and 69,000 are injured in motor vehicular crashes1.
 Give examples to show what that number of people would look like.
 Would they fill every seat in a big football stadium?
 Or, how would it compare to the number of kids in their school?